gruntwork-io/docs/_docs-sources/refarch/configuration/install-required-tools.md

 - Ensure you are running the script in the root of your `infrastructure-live` repository
 - Ensure you have sufficient GitHub access to access and clone private Gruntwork repositories
 - Download the Gruntwork installer
-- Use the Gruntwork installer to install the Gruntwork command line interface (CLI) which contains the Reference Architecture configuration wizard.
-The wizard will make a best effort attempt to automatically perform the required setup **actions**
+- Use the Gruntwork installer to install the Gruntwork command line interface (CLI) which contains the Reference Architecture configuration wizard
 - [Run the Gruntwork wizard](./run-the-wizard) to assist you in completing your Reference Architecture configuration steps

 ## Install manually